varabyte/kotter/README.md

 These methods are enough in most cases.
 Note that if you call `signal` before you reach `waitForSignal`, then `waitForSignal` will just pass through without stopping.

-Finally, there's a `runUntilSignal` method you can use, which acts just like `runUntilFinished` but with a `waitForSignal` already at the end, so you only need to call `signal` at some point to progress:
+Finally, there's a convenience `runUntilSignal` method you can use, which acts just like `run` but with a `waitForSignal` already at the end, so you only need to call `signal` at some point to progress:

 ```kotlin